 That evening we ate locally, before relaxing back at the hostel’s quiet lounge with a couple of drinks.
 Being licensed and with hot food available it felt more like a hotel than a hostel.
 Ahh, it was nice to unwind with my two favourite boys.

 We were joined in the lounge by a lady with a book.
 She ignored us and settled into a chair at the opposite side of the room.
-Hmmmfffff she cleared her throat loudly.
-Hmmmfffff and again, and again, and again, and again.
+“Hmmmfffff” she cleared her throat loudly.
+“Hmmmfffff” and again, and again, and again, and again.
 Non-stop in fact and for good measure at random intervals she spoke to herself too.
 I couldn’t look at Mr G as we’re the world’s worst gigglers.
-It doesn’t take much to set us off at all.
-A few years ago on Iona, we were relaxing in a hotel lounge when two ladies we dubbed Hinge and Bracket came in and started singing hymns and playing the piano next to.
+It doesn’t take much to set us off.
+A few years ago on Iona, we were relaxing in a hotel lounge when two ladies we later dubbed Hinge and Bracket came in and started singing hymns and playing a piano next to us.
 We sat with tears streaming down our faces, failing miserably to stifle our laughter.
-Hinge and Bracket were oblivious.
+Hinge and Bracket were oblivious – thankfully.

 Set up for the day ahead with breakfast

 After a sound sleep we woke early and enjoyed a Continental breakfast before heading out for the day.
 Hostelling Scotland have a policy of sourcing their food locally.
 Not only does this help to support the local economy, it’s also better for the environment as food doesn’t travel hundreds of miles to reach the table.
-Food scraps are recycled to feed birds and wildlife or made into compost, so nothing is wasted.
+Food scraps are recycled to feed birds and wildlife, or made into compost to avoid waste.

-With Torridon on the famous NC500 driving route, we were perfectly located for a scenic drive on one of our favourite sections of road in Scotland.
+With Torridon being slap bang on the North Coast 500 driving route, we were perfectly located for a scenic drive on one of our favourite sections of Scottish road.

 I’ve shared this section of road on the blog before but from a dreich (miserable) day out.
 This day was very different.
 The sky was blue, Loch Torridon was reflecting like a dream, the sun was casting a rich amber glow on the mountains and low-lying clouds looked like billowing candy-floss.
 It was one of those days that makes you feel euphoric.